neondatabase/website/content/docs/guides/neon-private-networking.md

     Note the **VPC Endpoint ID** and provide it to Neon.
 Neon will authorize this VPC Endpoint to access the Neon Private Networking service and will notify you once authorization is complete.

     <Admonition type="note">
      Please note that you must provide the **VPC Endpoint ID**, not the VPC ID.
 This step is specific to the Private Preview.
-In the final version, the allowed VPC Endpoint will be configured through the Neon Console without any manual involvement by Neon.
+In the final version, the allowed VPC Endpoint will be configured through the Neon Console or Neon CLI without any manual involvement by Neon.
     </Admonition>

 3.  **Enable Private DNS**